Killing of Samuel DuBose: Shooting

 At 6:30 p.m., on Rice Street near Thill Street in the Mount Auburn district, Tensing was patrolling off-campus when he stopped DuBose for failure to display a front license plate, which was a primary offense for vehicles with Ohio license plates.
 The incident was recorded on Tensing's bodycam, which he activated before the traffic stop.

 Seen in the bodycam video, Tensing repeatedly requests a driver's license and DuBose replies that he has a driver's license, then stating that he does not have it with him.
 Tensing asks, "Are you suspended?"
 Tensing starts to open the driver's door and orders DuBose to remove his seat belt.
 DuBose pulls the door closed, starts the engine, and puts the car in drive.

 Within seconds, Tensing reaches into the car with his left hand, yells "Stop!
 Stop!", draws his gun and shoots Sam DuBose directly in the head, killing him instantly.
 Sources differed as to whether the car was moving before the shot was fired.
 According to the Kroll Report, "it is difficult to determine with precision how much, if at all, the car moved [prior to the gunshot], but whatever movement may have occurred appears to have been minimal" and doesn't serve as justification for Tensing shooting DuBose.
 The Kroll reported calls the entire shooting unjustified in a detailed report.

 After shooting DuBose in the head, Tensing falls away from the vehicle.
-The vehicle accelerates down the road when DuBose's dead body weight presses against the accelerator.
+The vehicle accelerates down the road when DuBose's dead body weight continues to press against the accelerator.
 After travelling about 400 feet, the vehicle collided into a telephone pole and came to a stop.
 After the officers reach the car, the video shows DuBose inside with a gunshot wound to his head.
 The county coroner's preliminary autopsy results, released on July 31, confirmed that as the cause of death.

 In bodycam footage, Tensing repeatedly tells other officers that he was dragged when his arm became caught in the car, possibly in the steering wheel.
 In the police report that he filed after the incident, he stated that he was dragged, forcing him to fire his weapon.
 Through lawyers, he released a public statement that he was afraid that he would be run over.
 On July 29, authorities released Tensing's bodycam video, which, according to prosecutors, shows that Tensing was not dragged.

 A day after the killing, it was reported that DuBose was driving on an indefinitely suspended driver's license, and had four bags and a jar of marijuana and about $2,600 cash in the car.